Askeladden

-Ashlad (Norwegian "Askeladden", full name "Esben Askelad" or "Espen Askeladd") is a main character in a number of tales collected in Asbjørnsen and Moe's Norwegian Folktales.
+Ashlad (Norwegian "Askeladden" or "Oskeladden", full name "Esben Askelad" or "Espen Askeladd" or "Espen Oskeladd") is a main character in several tales collected in Asbjørnsen and Moe's Norwegian Folktales.

 The character starts out being regarded as an incapable underachiever, but eventually proves himself by overcoming some prodigious deed, succeeding where all others have failed.

-The character's name appeared as Boots in Dasent's 19th century English translations.
+The character's name appeared as Boots in Dasent's 19th-century English translations.

 Name

 The name Askeladden (meaning 'ash-lad') or Askeladd is the standard form which Asbjørnsen and Moe eventually settled for.
 However, the storytellers used this alongside other variant names such as Askefis, sometimes interchangeably within the same tale.

-In fact, the most frequently recorded original name was Oskefisen or Askefis, glossed as a person who blows on the coal to stoke the fire.
+The most frequently recorded original name was Oskefisen or Askefis, glossed as a person who blows on the coal to stoke the fire.
 The latter word is attested since the 15th century, in proverbs.
 This would make sense, as the job of blowing on the embers was often assigned to the person of the household who was considered the least fit for other, more demanding chores – typically a fragile grandmother or a small child.